emqx/emqx-docs/en_US/durability/durability_introduction.md

 Advantages of durable sessions include:

 - Sessions can be resumed after EMQX nodes are restarted or stopped.
 - MQTT messages are stored in a shared, replicated, durable storage instead of a memory queue, reducing RAM usage for both online and offline sessions.
-There is no upper limit on the number of undelivered messages, undelivered messages are never discarded due to memory queue overrun.
+- There is no upper limit on the number of undelivered messages, and undelivered messages are never discarded due to memory queue overrun.

 However, there are some disadvantages: